 |Uninstall||Remove the resource provider and all associated resources (see notes below)||No|

 Verify the deployment using the Azure Stack Portal

 After the installation script completes, you will need to refresh the portal to see the admin blade.

 On the Console VM desktop, click Microsoft Azure Stack Portal and sign in to the portal as the service administrator.

 Verify that the deployment succeeded.
-Click Resource Groups > click the resource group you used (default is Microsoft-SQL-RP1), and then make sure that the essentials part of the blade (upper half) reads date (Succeeded).
+Click Resource Groups > click the resource group you used and then make sure that the essentials part of the blade (upper half) reads date (Succeeded).

 Verify that the registration succeeded.
 Click Resource providers, and then look for SQLAdapter:

 Provide capacity by connecting to a hosting SQL server